better-internet/radworks-docs/docs/using-radicle/creating-and-sharing-projects.md

 ## Sharing projects

 Projects can be shared with their Radicle ID.
-The Radicle ID can be copied from the project page.
+The Radicle ID can be copied from the project page (see above).

 Copy and pasting a project's Radicle ID into your search bar will find it on the network for you.
 Following a project will replicate it to your local machine, making it available to all of your connected peers.
-To learn more about following & replication, [click here][un].
+To learn more about following & replication, [See Replication][un].

-[fa]: understanding-radicle/faq.md
+[fa]: understanding-radicle/faq.md#when-will-cli-tooling-be-available
 [ma]: understanding-radicle/glossary.md/#maintainer
 [pr]: understanding-radicle/glossary.md/#project
+[rad]: understanding-radicle/glossary.md/#radicle-id
-[un]: understanding-radicle/how-it-works.md
+[un]: understanding-radicle/how-it-works.md/#replication-model

 [ri]: /img/radicle-id.png